-Young birds may indulge in play behaviour, dropping leaves and attempting to catch them in the air (please refer to photo below0.
+Immature birds have been observed in playful behavior, such as dropping leaves and attempting to catch them in the air.

 When fishing over water, they may sometimes land in the water but manage to swim and take off without much trouble.

 They are known to mob larger raptors, such as the much larger Steppe Eagles; (Aquila rapax); and steal prey from fish-hunting birds.

 They have also been recorded taking advantage of Irrawaddy dolphins as they herd fish to the surface.

 In one instance, one Brahminy Kite has been reported to feed on the honey at the hive of Dwarf Honey Bees (Apis florea)

 Breeding / Nesting

 In South Asia, most breeding takes place from December to April.
 In Australia, they usually breed from August to October in southern and eastern parts; and April to June in the north and west.

 Brahminy pairs build untidy, compact nests using twigs, sticks, grass, seaweed, flotsam and other materials found in their habitat.
 The nest, once completed, is usually about 24 - 35 inches (60 - 90 cm) wide and 6 -12 inches (15 - 30 cm) deep.
 The nest is typically situated close to water, 7 up to 99 feet (~2 - 30 meters) above the ground - often in a prominent fork of a tall tree; however, on rare occasions, they have nested on the ground under trees.
 The nests may be refurbished and reused over several seasons.